Plogeur/STOAT/README.md

 Required files :
 - pg : Pangenome graph file, formats accepted: .pg or .xg.
 - dist : Distance file generated with vg dist, format: .dist.
-- vcf : Merged VCF file, created using bcftools merge, formats: .vcf or .vcf.gz. (ex : `bcftools merge -m none -Oz -o test`)
+- vcf pangenomique : Merged VCF file, created using `vg pipeline` and bcftools merge, formats: .vcf or .vcf.gz. (ex : `bcftools merge -m none -Oz -o test`)
 - phenotype : phenotype file organise in three-column with FID (family/sample name), IID (sample name), and PHENO (integer/float).
 Format: .txt or .tsv (tab-separated).
+- chromosome : Txt file that containt the reference chromosome haplotype name in the pangenome graph.

 Optional file :
 - paths : Two-column file containing snarl names and the list of paths through the snarl's netgraph, separated by tabs.
 Format: .txt or .tsv.

-- ref : VCF referenting chromosomes and positions in the pangenome graph generated with vg deconstruct, formats: .vcf (only).
+The VCF pangenomique is a VCF merged from a pangenomique mapping+calling, we recommand to use the [vg pipeline](https://github.com/vgteam/vg_snakemake)

 ## Usage